open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 - ✅ All middleware components (AuthMiddleware, CorsMiddleware, ErrorMiddleware, RateLimitMiddleware)
 - ✅ Validation schemas with Zod for all request types
-- ✅ OpenAPI documentation with paths and schemas for all endpoints (including NEAR auth/unauth)
+- ✅ OpenAPI documentation with paths and schemas for all endpoints (updated for header-based auth)
 - ✅ Connected accounts listing for NEAR wallets
-- ✅ NEAR account authorization flow (`/authorize/near`, `/unauthorize/near`, and pre-check for login)
+- ✅ NEAR account authorization flow (using standard NEAR signature header validation)

 ## What's In Progress